botlabs-gg/yagpdb-docs-v2/content/docs/core/command-settings.md

 {{< /callout >}}

-While the change is being rolled out, you may see two reminders:
+You may still see two reminders about the change:

 - A notice on the control panel, shown on the server selector and on each server's dashboard.
-- A short message in Discord after a prefixed command runs.
-It is only sent on roughly every tenth prefixed command in a server, not on every single one, and never for a prefixed command invoked from within a custom command.
+- A short message in Discord when someone uses a prefixed command.
+It is only sent on roughly every tenth attempt in a server, not on every single one, and never for a prefixed command invoked from within a custom command.

-If you selfhost YAGPDB, both the cutoff and the reminders are under your control---see the [prefixed commands section](/selfhosting/hosting/setup#prefixed-commands) of the selfhosting guide.
+If you selfhost YAGPDB, both the cutoff and the reminders are under your control.
+See the [prefixed commands section](/selfhosting/hosting/setup#prefixed-commands) of the selfhosting guide.

 #### Finding the Slash Command Equivalent